 You have no items in your shopping cart.

 Personalize your experience with Penn State Extension.
 Subscribe today!

 Although it is not particularly common, pear scab is very destructive when it does occur.
 Its symptoms and disease cycle are so similar to those of apple scab that they need not be repeated here.

-Pear scab occurs on leaves, shoots, and fruits.
-Symptoms are very similar to apple scab.
-A major difference, however, is the frequent appearance of pear scab on twigs, where it can overwinter and sporulate to initiate new infections in the spring.
+A major difference is the frequent appearance of pear scab on twigs, where it can overwinter and start new infections in spring.

 Leaf infection of pear is not as common as apple scab on apple leaves.